Sea of Azov: Geology and bathymetry

 Typical values of the annual inflow and outflow of water to the sea, averaged over the period from 1923 to 1985, are as follows: river inflow 38.6 km3, precipitation 15.5 km3, evaporation 34.6 km3, inflow from the Black Sea 36–38 km3, outflow 53–55 km3.
 Thus, about 17 km3 of fresh water is outflowing from the Azov Sea to the Black Sea.
 The depth of Azov Sea is decreasing, mostly due to the river-induced deposits.
 Whereas the past hydrological expeditions recorded depths of up to 16 metres, more recent ones could not find places deeper than 13.5–14 metres.
 This might explain the variation in the maximum depths among different sources.
 The water level fluctuates by some 20 cm over the year due to the snow melts in spring.

 The Taman Peninsula has about 25 mud volcanoes, most of which are active.
 Their eruptions are usually quiet, spilling out mud, and such gases as methane, carbon dioxide and hydrogen sulfide, but are sometimes violent and resemble regular volcanic eruptions.
 Some of those volcanoes are under water, near the shores of the peninsula.
-A major eruption on 6 September 1799, near stanitsa Golubitskaya, lasted about 2 hours and formed a mud island 100 metres in diameter and 2 metres in height; the island was then washed away by the sea.
-Similar eruptions occurred in 1862, 1906, 1924, 1950 and 1952.
+A major eruption on 6 September 1799, near Golubitskaya stanitsa, lasted about 2 hours and formed a mud island 100 metres in diameter and 2 metres in height; the island was then washed away by the sea.
+There were similar eruptions in 1862, 1906, 1924, 1950 and 1952.

 The current vertical profile of the Sea of Azov exhibits oxygenated surface waters and anoxic bottom waters, with the anoxic waters forming in a layer 0.5 to 4 m in thickness.
 The occurrence of the anoxic layer is attributed to seasonal eutrophication events associated with increased sedimentary input from the Don and Kuban Rivers.
 This sedimentary input stimulates biotic activity in the surface layers, in which organisms photosynthesise under aerobic conditions.
 Once the organisms expire, the dead organic matter sinks to the bottom of the sea where bacteria and microorganisms, using all available oxygen, consume the organic matter, leading to anoxic conditions.
 Studies have shown that in the Sea of Azov, the exact vertical structure is dependent on wind strength and sea surface temperature, but typically a 'stagnation zone' lies between the oxic and anoxic layers.